sonnym/gourdian/README.md

 Starting a Project
 -
 Once Gourdian is installed, staring a project is simple.
-Simply navigate to the folder you want to contain the project and type: `gourdian --init`.
+Simply navigate to the folder you want to contain the project and type: `gourdian init`.

-You can also specify a path, e.g. `gourdian --init path/to/project`.
+You can also specify a path, e.g. `gourdian init path/to/project`.

 This directory will server as the root folder of your project.
 Initialization will create all the files necessary to begin working on a web application immediately.